vimond/streamlab/README.md

 #### 3.1

 * [ ] Override the selection of player library to be used for a stream type.
-E.g. use Shaka Player also for HLS streams
+E.g. use Shaka Player for HLS streams, or RxPlayer for DASH.
 * [ ] Responsive layout for narrow screens

 #### 3.2